warneat/website-change/README.md

 	@reboot sleep 20 && /home/pi/website-change/website_change.py > /dev/null 2>&1

-or use 'screen' when running via ssh
+or use [screen](https://linuxize.com/post/how-to-use-linux-screen/) (ultra-quick tutorial ) via ssh, to keep process running in the background.

 ### TODO:
 - Improve security, e.g do not store password in python script, as it is basically a text file: